|Raised so far

 It’s been a challenging year for us all, and most of us could probably use some help in bouncing back towards a more positive state of mind.

-That’s why this October we’re asking you to join the Burpee Bounce Back Challenge – you can help your own mental health by increasing your physical activity, and help others by asking your friends and family to sponsor you with a donation towards mental health recovery so that young Aussies whose mental health isn’t going great can bounce back too.
+That’s why this October we’re asking you to join the Burpee Bounce Back Challenge – you can help your own mental health by increasing your physical activity, and help others by asking your friends and family to sponsor you with a donation towards Orygen.

-Take part in the burpee bounce back challenge by doing 1534 burpees over 17 days.
-Through burpee-ing you’ll help us create a healthier future for the 1534 Aussies aged under 17 who are diagnosed with a mental health condition every day.
+Rise up for young minds by doing 1534 burpees over 17 days.
+Through burpee-ing you’ll help Orygen create a mentally healthier future for the 1534 Aussies aged 17 and under who are diagnosed with a mental illness every day.

 Ask your friends and family to sponsor you with a donation, so we can focus on helping young people recover from mental illness.